open-telemetry/opamp-spec/specification.md

 }
 ```

-If retry_info is not set then the Agent SHOULD implement an exponential backoff
+If retry_info is not set then the Client SHOULD implement an exponential backoff
 strategy to gradually increase the interval between retries.

 ### Plain HTTP Transport